-Full-time employees are those employees whose job descriptions require them to work at least 40 hours per week on a regular basis.
+Full-time employees - Employees whose job descriptions require them to work at least 40 hours per week on a regular basis.
 Full-time employees are eligible for Guild benefits.
 For more information, refer to section on Compensation and Benefits.

-Part-time employees are those employees whose job descriptions require them to work fewer than 40 hours per week on a regular basis, although such employees may regularly or from time to time work 40 hours or more per week.
+Part-time employees - Employees whose job descriptions require them towork fewer than 40 hours per week on a regular basis, although such employees may regularly or from time to time work 40 hours or more per week.
 Part-time employees, working a minimum of 20 hours a week, are eligible for certain Guild benefits on a prorated basis after the applicable requirements for length of service have been met.

-"On-call/relief/substitute" employees are those employees who have no minimum scheduled hours and no specifically assigned residence at which to work.
-"On-call/relief/substitute" workers are not eligible for Guild benefits.
+"On-call/relief/substitute" - Employees are those employees who have no minimumscheduled hours and no specifically assigned residence at which to work.
+"On- call/relief/substitute" workers are not eligible for Guild benefits.

-Temporary employees are those who have been hired for a particular project or a specified period of time.
-Temporary employees may work a full-time or part-time schedule, depending on the circumstances and The Guild's need, and are not eligible for Guild benefits.
+Temporary employees - Employees who have been hired for a particular project or aspecified period of time.
+Temporary employees may work a full-time or parttime schedule, depending on the circumstances and The Guild's need, and are not eligible for Guild benefits.

-Employees are occasionally referred to in the Employee Handbook as "exempt" or "non-exempt."
-Exempt employees are professional, executive or administrative employees (as those terms are defined by law) and are not paid overtime compensation.
-Non-exempt employees are all other employees and are paid one and one-half times their regular hourly rate for hours worked in excess of 40 in a week.
+In addition to the above classifications, employees are categorized as either "exempt" or "non-exempt" for purposes of federal and state wage and hour laws.
+Employees classified as "exempt" do not receive overtime pay; they generally receive the same weekly salary.
+"Non-exempt" employees are all other employees and are paid one and one-half times their regular hourly rate for hours worked in excess of 40 ina week in a work week.